gauriibhardwajj/Implemented-BigInt-C-Library/README.md

 --> Performance: While performance might not match low-level C++ operations, a well-designed BigInt library can still provide acceptable performance for many use cases.

---> Applications: A BigInt library would be invaluable for cryptography, big data processing, numerical simulations, and any other application requiring precise arithmetic with large integers.
+--> Applications: A BigInt library would be invaluable for **`cryptography, big data processing, numerical simulations`**, and any other application requiring precise arithmetic with large integers.

 ## Functionalities
 ### Operators